Edujesseyang/CIS_D022B/README.md

 ## Acknowledgements

 - Thanks to the CISD022B instructors for the comprehensive course materials and guidance.
-- Shoutout to my peers for their support and collaboration.
+- Shout-out to my peers for their support and collaboration.

 ## Contact Information